-You know the scenario: It’s late, you’ve just returned home from a long day at work, and there are no groceries in the house to speak of.
-Before you pick up the phone to order your second pizza delivery of the week, stop and check your cupboards first.
+Everyone is stocking up these days and getting ready for what may be some unexpected time at home.
+Before you head out to the market or pick up the phone to order in, stop and check your cupboards first.
 Bread (even the stale variety!), oatmeal, jarred tomatoes, a block of cheese—just a couple of these pantry ingredients can be enough to make a delightful dinner.

 Next time you’re short on ingredients, turn to one of these eight different recipes.
 Then sit down to enjoy a simple, humble meal, and relish the thought that you’ve managed to transform what seemed like nothing into something.